ribeirorod/coursera-gen-ai/module-01/02_transformers.md

 ### Lecture Summary: Transformer Architecture Overview

-The lecture provides a comprehensive overview of the transformer architecture, originally designed for sequence-to-sequence tasks like translation.
-A simple example is used to illustrate how a French phrase is translated into English using a transformer model.

 1. **Tokenization**: The input words are tokenized using the same tokenizer that was used to train the network.
 2. **Encoder**: The tokens are fed into the encoder through the embedding layer and multi-headed attention layers.
 The output is a deep representation of the structure and meaning of the input sequence.
 3. **Decoder**: The encoded data is inserted into the decoder, which predicts the next token based on the context provided by the encoder.
 This loop continues until an end-of-sequence token is predicted.